 The paper proceeds as follows.
-The next section provides a brief resume of the core politico-institutional features of the development of EU telecommunications policy to the point of the 2006 review.
-It highlights, in particular, the institutional character and evolutionary path of telecommunications policy development at EU level, which, it is argued, is crucial to an understanding of why the Commission's original proposal for EECMA mutated into the form likely to be accepted by Member States.
-The third section of the paper focuses on the politics of the EECMA process itself, highlighting the often fractious interaction between the European Commission on the one hand, and the European Regulators Group, on the other.
-From this, the main core structural and functional characteristics of the original and later forms of the EECMA proposal are explored.
-The final section of the paper draws some conclusions on the lessons which can be drawn from what has turned out to have been one of the most controversial aspects of EU telecommunications policy since the late 1980s.
+The next section provides a brief resume of the core politico-institutional features of the development of EU telecommunications policy to the point of the current review, emphasising the predominantly (though not exclusively) 'intergovernmental' nature of the system and highlighting the key junctures at which the possible creation of a European regulatory authority for telecommunications emerged to prominence.
+The third section of the paper focuses on inter-institutional politics that developed between the European Commission and the ERG in the lead-up to the final proposal of EECMA in November 2007.
+From this, the proposed core structural and functional characteristics of EECMA are explored.
+The final section of the paper draws some conclusions on the significance of the proposal of EECMA and provides some tentative predictions on the likely outcome of the current debate around its creation or otherwise.

-THE POLITICO-INSTITUTIONAL CHARACTER OF EU TELECOMMUNICATIONS
+THE POLITICO-INSTITUTIONAL CHARACTER OF EU TELECOMMUNICATIONS POLICY